 Moreover, the organization works to boost employment in the city by offering skill-training and jobs to people—many of which are looking for a second chance in life.
 It’s about access, really: community access to reclaimed materials, to jobs, to hope.
 We felt a keen alignment instantly and began the discussions to secure their reclaimed wood for our benches.

-Caption: For our benches, Brick + Board suggests a yellow pine—a sturdy, durable wood rich with character that often served as beams for the Baltimore houses built in the 19th & 20th centuries.
+For our benches, Brick + Board suggests a yellow pine—a sturdy, durable wood rich with character that often served as beams for the Baltimore houses built in the 19th & 20th centuries.

-“This wood tells stories of Baltimore’s last 200 years—eras of industry and promise; of unique cultures coming together here in our city,” says Max Pollock, Director of Brick + Board, “What’s more, the trees were harvested as mature white pines from South Carolina, brought up to Maryland after the Civil War.
+“This wood tells stories of Baltimore’s last 200 years—eras of industry and promise; of unique cultures coming together here in our city,” says Max Pollock, Director of Brick + Board, “What’s more, the trees were harvested as mature pines from South Carolina, brought up to Maryland after the Civil War.
 It’s remarkable to think about all that this wood has seen.”

 With our wood supply partnership mobilized in the best way imaginable—we looked on to the carpentry and assembly.

-Inside WCI resides a woodshop—a means for inmates to learn carpentry and gain woodworking skills.
+Inside WCI resides a woodshop—a means for the men to learn carpentry and gain woodworking skills.
 George Nolan, who oversees the shop, says that these jobs are coveted—offered to the individuals that possess a true desire to learn, a positive work attitude and a commitment to their craft—and offer one of the highest salaries.

 “Measuring, cutting and building these benches requires hours of of hands-on craftsmanship — and our inmates look forward to the challenge every time.
 Completing just one of them brings great satisfaction and pride.”